-- (a) Conducting the contest in accordance with the IAC Official Contest Rules. - (b) Appointing contest officials. - (c) Obtaining airspace waiver. - (d) Securing insurance and notification of IAC. - (e) Obtaining an IAC sanction. - (f) Coordinating with sponsors, airport and FAA officials. - (g) Designating landing and take-off areas for competition and transient aircraft. - (h) Designating and marking of Aerobatic Box. - (i) Placing field markings. - (j) Making restrooms available. - (k) Setting up public address system. - (I) Closing the field to non-competitors as required. - (m) Receiving protests. - (n) Supervising the Scoring Director and posting of scores. - (o) Appointing the Contest Jury. - (p) Excluding any competitor for reasons of safety. - (q) Excluding any person for unsportsmanlike conduct. - (r) Presenting awards and/or prize money. - (s) Certifying scores. (see 3.16.1) - (t) Filing "Official Results and Final Standings" and "Judges Certification List" as required in the "Aerobatic Contest Planning Guide".
+- (a) Conducting the contest in accordance with the IAC Official Contest Rules. - (b) Appointing contest officials. - (c) Obtaining airspace waiver. - (d) Securing insurance and notification of IAC. - (e) Obtaining an IAC sanction. - (f) Coordinating with sponsors, airport and FAA officials. - (g) Designating landing and take-off areas for competition and transient aircraft. - (h) Designating and marking of the Aerobatic Box. - (i) Placing field markings. - (j) Making restrooms available. - (k) Setting up public address system, if used. - (I) Closing the field to non-competitors as required. - (m) Receiving protests. - (n) Supervising the Scoring Director and posting of scores. - (o) Appointing the Contest Jury. - (p) Excluding any competitor for reasons of safety. - (q) Excluding any person for unsportsmanlike conduct. - (r) Presenting awards and/or prize money. - (s) Certifying scores.
+(See 3.16.1) - (t) Filing "Official Results and Final Standings" and "Judges Certification List" as required in the "Aerobatic Contest Planning Guide". - (u) Arranging for towplanes and towpilots.

-1.4 CONTEST JURY
+4 CONTEST JURY